 3. Encourage team experiences together

-The way majority of athletes said their teams learnt to be adaptable was to experience different things together.
+The way majority of athletes said their teams learnt to be adaptable was by experiencing different things together.
 These experiences are completely dependent on the priorities of the team.
-However, what became clear was that if a team learns to deal with challenges together, they will learn to overcome them together (as noted by Wales captain Ashley Williams below).
+However, what became clear was that, if a team learns to deal with challenges together, they will learn to overcome them together (as noted by Wales captain Ashley Williams below).
 This is more effective than them learning in separation; it keeps them cohesive and promotes confidence and reliability in one another, which all favour better performance.

 4. Recognize team conflict as a natural and necessary occurrence

 Do not prevent conflict from happening – it shows to be a very constructive way of resolving unspoken doubts or concerns within the team.
 It encourages individuals to think of alternative ways of solving a problem or overcoming challenges.
 Remember: conflict works when it is managed effectively – constructive criticism and discussions are the more positive ways of dealing with conflict.

 This approach is one of the cornerstones of the successful New Zealand Rugby Team.
 Being able to talk openly, honestly and constructively, without taking personal offence is an important part of the process.
 (You can read more about how The All Blacks develop their team culture, in our blog here, 'Why Are New Zealand So Good at Rugby').

 5. Encourage athletes to contribute ideas and opinions to group discussions

 This links into using conflict effectively.
 Involving the whole team (e.g. athletes & coach) in the decision process not only encourages adaptability, it helps build team cohesion and can empower your athletes through the opportunity to make decisions.
 A healthy team discussion about which direction to take and why can help squash doubts and make sure everyone is on the same page and working towards the same goal.